-- 1. be the present, lawful spouse of a Subscriber (under a legally valid existing marriage) (Note: Ex-spouses are not eligible dependents even if Coverage is court ordered); or - 2. be a Member's natural child (including a newborn child), step-child, foster child, adopted child (including a newborn child who is required to be eligible for

-Membership hereunder as an adopted child in conformity with applicable law), or a child for whom the Subscriber has been appointed legal guardian, pursuant to a valid court order, and who is:
+- 1) If you are eligible for the Plan, you may also cover your eligible dependents by selecting family coverage.
+Eligible dependents include: - 2) be the present, lawful spouse of a Subscriber (under a legally valid existing marriage) (Note: Exspouses are not eligible dependents even if Coverage is court ordered); or - 3) be a Member's natural child (including a newborn child must be added within 60 days of date of birth), step-child, foster child, adopted child (including a newborn child who is required to be eligible for Membership hereunder as an adopted child in conformity with applicable law), or a child for whom the Subscriber has been appointed legal guardian, pursuant to a valid court order, and who is:

-- a. under 26 years of age (eligibility automatically terminates at the end of the Calendar Year in which the Dependent has their 26th birthday); or - b. in the case of a Foster Child, is no longer eligible under the Foster Child Program; or - c. for participating employer groups (please check with your employer group administrator or human resources department) for an additional individual monthly Premium, an Eligible Dependent between the Calendar Year in which they become 26, but has not reached the end of the Calendar Year in which they become 30 and who: - i. is unmarried and does not have a dependent; - ii. is a Florida resident or a full-time or part-time student; - iii. is not enrolled in any other health coverage policy or plan; and - iv. is not entitled to benefits under Title XVIII of the Social Security Act unless the child is a handicapped dependent child. - d.
+- a. under 26 years of age (eligibility automatically terminates at the end of the Calendar Year in which the Dependent has their 26th birthday); or - b. in the case of a Foster Child, is no longer eligible under the Foster Child Program; or - c. for participating State of Florida (please check with your State of Florida People First or human resources department) for an additional individual monthly Premium, an Eligible Dependent between the Calendar Year in which they become 26, but has not reached the end of the Calendar Year in which they become 30 and who: - i. is unmarried and does not have a dependent; - ii. is a Florida resident or a full-time or part-time student; - iii. is not enrolled in any other health coverage policy or plan; and - iv. is not entitled to benefits under Title XVIII of the Social Security Act unless the child is a handicapped dependent child. - d.
 Age 26 until the end of the Calendar Year in which the child turns age 30 if the child is enrolled in a post-secondary educational institution and is taking a Medically Necessary leave of absence for whom continued coverage: - i.
 Is available for up to one year after the first day of the Medically Necessary leave of absence but ending earlier if coverage under the plan would otherwise terminate; and - ii.
-Stays the same as if the Dependent child had continued to be a covered student and had not taken a Medically Necessary leave of absence.

-Written certification must be provided by a treating Physician of the Dependent child certifying that such individual is suffering from a serious Illness or injury that would require a Medically Necessary leave of absence.
+Stays the same as if the Dependent child had continued to be a covered student and had not taken a Medically Necessary leave of absence.Written certification must be provided by a treating Physician of the Dependent child certifying that such individual is suffering from a serious Illness or injury that would require a Medically Necessary leave of absence.